-- Ensure that no DCPS schools impacted by enrollment as a result of the pandemic experienced a reduction in their FY22 budget. - o \$21 million. - o Impact: As a result of this investment, DCPS will have significantly more school-based employees next year to directly address the need for robust support for our students. - Implement a District-wide Multi-Tiered System of Supports (MTSS) in the upcoming school year. - o \$5 million.
+- Ensure that no DCPS schools impacted by enrollment as a result of the pandemic experienced a reduction in their FY22 budget. - o \$21 million. - o Impact: As a result of this investment, DCPS will have significantly more school-based employees next year to directly address the need for robust support for our students.

+Academic Acceleration and Social Emotional Learning: Multi-pronged instructional and whole child strategies to mitigate the effects of COVID on student outcomes: Implement a District-wide Multi-Tiered System of Supports (MTSS) in the upcoming school year.